ipfs/ipfs-docs/docs/concepts/faq.md

 For installing and initializing IPFS from the command line, check out the [command-line quick start](../how-to/command-line-quick-start.md) guide.

-### Why doesn't the sha256sum hash of the file match the IPFS CID?
+### Why doesn't the SHA-256 hash of the file match the IPFS CID?

-When a file is added to IPFS, it's split into smaller pieces.
-Each of those pieces is hashed individually, which then results in an overall different hash.
+When you add a file to IPFS, IPFS splits it into chunks.
+Each of these chunks is hashed individually and represents a node in a tree structure.
+IPFS creates a for each node in this graph as well as a separate CID for the parent node.
 For more details, see [Merkle Directed Acyclic Graphs (DAGs)](../concepts/merkle-dag.md).

 ## Contributing to IPFS